cloudfoundry-incubator/kubecf-docs/content/en/docs/Deployment/kubernetes-deploy.md

 ```

-See [Advanced Topics](/docs/deployment/advanced-topics) for more configuration settings available in KubeCF
+See [Advanced Topics](/docs/deployment/advanced-topics) for more configuration settings available in KubeCF.